Transform Your Home: A KonMari Journey to Calm Living

 It was this: "The clear kitchen table means we have played family games twice in the last 4 days!"

-Hannah and her husband have a home that supports their family life rather than adding to the pressure.
-They can find what they need, enjoy time together and no longer feeling constantly behind - I was delighted to receive this lovely Google review from them.
+Hannah and her husband now have a home that supports their family life rather than adding to the pressure.
+They can find what they need, enjoy time together, and no longer feel constantly behind.
+I was delighted to receive this lovely Google review from them.

 — Hannah

-If Hannah's story has inspired you to organise your own home these are my top 4 practical tips to help you get started:
+If Hannah's story has inspired you to organise your own home, here are my top 4 practical tips to help you get started:

-2. Start small with one category, not one room: Choose either clothes (eg: tops, jeans etc), books or toys and gather everything in one place.
-You'll see the volume of what you own, identify duplicates and only need to make decisions about that type of item once.
+Choose either clothes (e.g., tops, jeans), books, or toys and gather everything in one place.
+You'll see the volume of what you own, identify duplicates, and only need to make decisions about that type of item once.

-4. Give everything a home: Every item needs a designated place - this makes it easy to tidy up and prevents the clutter from creeping back in.
+Every item needs a designated place.
+This makes it easy to tidy up and prevents the clutter from creeping back in.

 What would reclaiming just one space in your home make possible for you?